 RECOGNISING

-Marine Aids to Navigation require careful design and manufacture in order to provide a reliable service.
+Marine Aids to Navigation require proper design and manufacture in order to provide a reliable service.

 Marine Aids to Navigation equipment require appropriate maintenance regimes to perform to design standards.

+Marine Aids to Navigation equipment are often located in environmentally sensitive areas and can contain hazardous materials.

+Marine Aids to Navigation construction and maintenance often place workers in high risk situations.